 Caddisfly larvae are aquatic, slender, with a segmented abdomen that is usually hidden within a portable protective case.
 The head has chewing mouthparts, and there are 3 pairs of legs at the front of the body.
-The case varies with species but is most typically created from tiny pieces of plants, sand grains or other detritus adhered or spun together into a tube or cone.
-Some cases are spiral like a snail shell.
+In most species, the larvae typically create their cases from tiny pieces of plants, sand grains, or other detritus adhered or spun together into a tube or cone.
+In some species, the cases are spiral like a snail shell.
 Some species don’t make cases at all.

 The adults are mothlike, holding their wings rooflike over their backs.
 The forewings are hairy (instead of scaly like a moth’s).
 Colors are usually dark and drab, although the hindwings, usually hidden beneath the forewings, are often clear.
 The antennae are threadlike, many-segmented, and long, usually as long as the rest of the body.

 Larvae length (with case): frequently ½ to 1 inch; adults: to about 1½ inches.